nolanhergert/spirolab/README.md

 ## Features
   * Can adjust two frequencies at a time using the mouse.
 Explore your own chords, harmonics, and combination / tartini tones! (https://en.wikipedia.org/wiki/Combination_tone)
-  * Visualization is fast and works!
+  * Visualization is fast and is full screen!
+  * Keyboard shortcuts!

 ## Bug fixes soon
   * Sine waves are too loud when added together, cause lots of unnecessary clipping.